 As figure 1 shows, in 2016/17, 17.6% of mothers in Nottingham City were smokers at delivery which is significantly higher than the England average of 10.7% and the third highest rate of our statistical neighbours.
-There has been no statistically significant reduction since 2010/11, the first year the data was published in this form.
+Whilst this is a reduction on the previous rolling quarter, this reduction is not statistically significant.